 - I needed a table where I could sit and do my computer work

-I needed ample storage space to store gear, clothes, food, and other neccesities for living on the road
+- I needed ample storage space to store gear, clothes, food, and other necessities for living on the road

 - I wanted a toilet and shower

 - I wanted a permanent galley and a sink to do dishes in

-The custom conversion of my Mercedes Sprinter Van took four months later and during that time my Sprinter went turned from cargo van to a fully custom camper van.
+The custom conversion of my Mercedes Sprinter Van took four months and during that time my Sprinter went turned from cargo van to a fully custom camper van.